joomdev/JD-Simple-Contact-Form/README.md

 It have 9 different flexible field types-

 **Text:** Single-line input and accept any form of text.

 **Textarea:** Multi-line input and accept any form of text.

-**Radio:** It is a control element that allows the user to choose only one of a predefined set of mutually exclusive options.Each option is separated by enter
+**Radio:** It is a control element that allows the user to choose only one of a predefined set of mutually exclusive options.Each option is separated by enter.

 **Single checkbox/Acceptance checkbox:** Shows that a particular feature has been enabled or a particular option chosen.

 **Checkboxes:** multiple checkboxes, each checkbox operates individually, so a user can toggle each response list.
-Each option is separated by enter
+Each option is separated by enter.

 **E-mail:** Single-line input and accept only e-mail addresses.

 **List:** List of options, each separated by enter where only one of which can be selected.

 **Number:** Single-line input and accept only telephone number.

 **URL field** single-line input and accept only URL.

 ![Form_Layout](https://cdn.joomdev.com/documentation/JD-Simple_Contact_Form/images/Form_Layout.png)